Does anything say summer more than potato salad? (Okay, maybe ice cream, popsicles, shorts, sandals, suntan lotion – you get the idea…)

 To start, prepare your potatoes by cleaning them well, then cut into equal-sized pieces.
 Note: you are not making these bite-sized, just uniform in size so they cook evenly.
 I take the smallest potato in the bunch and cut it in half.
-This becomes the approximate cooking size for all the rest.
+This then becomes the approximate cooking size for all the rest.
 Similar small ones will be cut in half, large ones in fourths.

 Place potatoes in a large pot of water, salted (1 TB), on your stovetop.
 All potatoes should be underwater.
 Turn heat on high and bring the water to a boil.
-Turn the heat down to keep the water simmering.
+Then turn the heat down to keep the water simmering.
 Simmer for about 15 minutes.
 Take a sharp knife and pierce a few pieces to check “doneness.”
 If the knife cuts easily, your potatoes are done.
 Larger pieces might need another 5 minutes or so.
 You want the potatoes to be cooked through but not mushy.

 Boil the eggs in a separate pan for 10 minutes.

 Once potatoes are cooked, drain them in a colander.
 Fill the pan you used for boiling with very cold water (add ice), then place the potatoes in the cold water to stop the cooking.
 You can also submerge the boiled eggs in this ice water to cool them down (it makes them easier to peel.)

 In a small bowl, mix the mayo, Italian dressing, and salt and pepper until smooth; set aside.